-The Company has Zero tolerance towards any action on the part of any executive / staffwhich may fall under the ambit of 'Sexual Harassment' at workplace and is fully committedto uphold and maintain the dignity of every women executive / staff working in thecompany.
-No complaint was filed during the year in this regard.
+It may be mentioned here that the Company has zero tolerance towards any action on thepart of any executive / staff which may fall under the ambit of 'Sexual Harassment' atworkplace and is fully committed to uphold and maintain the dignity of every womenworking in the Company.

 Employee relations remained cordial and the work atmosphere remained congenial duringthe year.

 The Directors place on record their appreciation for the advice guidance and supportgiven by Life Insurance Corporation of India National Housing Bank and all the bankers ofthe Company.
 The Directors also place on record their sincere thanks to the Company'sclientele lenders investors and members for their patronage.
 The Directors express theirappreciation for the dedicated services of the employees and their contribution to thegrowth of the Company.

 | ||For and on behalf of the Board |

 |Place: Mumbai ||Chairman |

 |Date: 20th August 2021 || |